vimond/replay/docs/insert.md

 Playback methods can be passed to Replay component consumers through a callback prop `onPlaybackActionsReady`.

-`setProperty()` is one common method that can be used for all playback operations.
-This method is passed along with `play()`, `setPosition()`, `capBitrate()` etc. The latter are just sugar methods that call `setProperty()`.
+`setProperties()` is one common method that can be used for all playback operations.
+This method is passed along with `play()`, `setPosition()`, `capBitrate()` etc. The latter are just sugar methods that call `setProperties()`.
 It accepts an object with the properties to be set.

 See TODO for a full reference of playback actions.

-See TODO for a full reference of playback properties that can be used with setProperty.
+See TODO for a full reference of playback properties that can be used with setProperties.

 Another method returned is `inspect()`.
 This returns an object with the current playback state, containing properties also exposed through the `onStreamStateChange` callback.